 - For younger children, bring a doll and some hay and blankets and practice putting the baby to bed.

 - Nativity sets (the kind you can buy at Christmas) can be good for the children to act out the story.

 - Find Nazareth and Bethlehem in a bible atlas.
 Compare the travel distance to the distance to modern towns in your area.
 Discuss what it must have been like for a heavily pregnant woman to make the journey.

-- Make any angel craft.
-Many religious book stores sell angel items.
+- Make an angel craft.
+Many religious bookstores sell angel items.

 - Use a hand puppet to tell or review the story from a different point of view.
 Try telling it from the point of view of a shepherd, angel, one of the animals in the place where Jesus’ family slept, Joseph, Mary, etc.